Keyboard shortcuts

 cargo athena publish # cross-compile + upload the binary

-cargo athena submit cargo-athena-example-getting-started-pipeline
+cargo athena submit my-pipeline-pipeline

 GitOps alternative: cargo athena emit | kubectl apply -f - registers the templates; argo submit --from workflowtemplate/<root> runs them.
 Names are stable and deterministic.